nexiality/documentation/expressions/index.md

 For you geeks out there, here's Nexial expression in pseudo-notation form:<br/>
 > `{text}* [{DATA TYPE}(DATA VALUE) => operation(parameters?)...]{text}*`

-- **`DATA TYPE`** is a all-caps reserved word to express the intended data type for a given set of information.
+- **`DATA TYPE`** is an all-caps reserved word to express the intended data type for a given set of information.
   For example, `TEXT(Hello World)` means `Hello World` treated as `TEXT`. `JSON({...})` means the specified content is treated as a JSON document.
-- **`DATA VALUE`** would be the value in reference from which the transformation would be carried out.
+- **`DATA VALUE`** would be the value about which the transformation would be carried out.
 This can be expressed either as literal or data variable (in `${..}` syntax).
 - **`operation`** is one or more transformation "instructions" to be carried out on the given data.
 Note that the reference data might be _morphed_ into a different type (e.g. `TEXT` becomes `NUMBER`, or `JSON`becomes `LIST`) as